 Support / Public Outreach / Technical Roles

-- Outreach projects such as the Hubble Heritage Project, Google Sky, and iPhone/iPad applications.
+- Engagement activities such as citizen science projects, iPhone/iPad applications, the Hubble Heritage Project, Google Sky, and iPhone/iPad applications

-- Applications for the astronomical community, Hubble, and James Webb Space Telescope users.
+- Applications for the astronomical community and Hubble, and James Webb Space Telescope users.

 Goals for the Program

 The STScI Space Astronomy Summer Program (SASP) has three broad goals for our student participants.

 Expose advanced undergraduates to forefront research in astrophysics, and the workings of a space-based observatory.

 Not every student who comes to STScI is involved in an astronomical research project, but all students can hear about the research done at STScI and with Hubble.
 Students will also learn of the other work done at the Institute to support our missions.

 Furnish participants with opportunities for growth, achievement, and personal development.